-Colton eats a mix of yogurt, apple sauce and raisins for breakfast.
-It took me a few diaper changes to realize he hadn’t swallowed whole kidney beans for lunch the previous day.
+My kids eat lots of mixtures of yogurt, apple sauce and raisins for breakfast.
+It took me a few diaper changes to realize they hadn’t swallowed whole kidney beans for lunch the previous day.
 Those are raisins.
-He’s swallowing them whole and, apparently, they bloat during their journey down the digestive track.
+They’re swallowing them whole and, apparently, they bloat during their journey down the digestive track.
 Now, I knew corn doesn’t fully digest (Corn?
 When did I eat corn?), but apparently if baby teeth don’t chew through raisins, they don’t digest, either.
 Food for thought.

 I wasn’t expecting that.

 4. “I don’t love you”

 Once after a nap, my then 3-yo declared “Daddy, I don’t love you”.
 It was out of nowhere.
 I wasn’t yelling, they weren’t in time out, there was no stress; they just walked out of their room, looked at me, and said it.

 I kept my cool and responded, “Well, that’s OK.
 I’ll love you always forever and no matter what.”

 They looked at me.